 In September 2014, I've relocated to Perth and worked as a Resident Artist at The Clay House alongside Fleur Schell and Danica Wichtermann.

-September 2015 marked another new beginning for me with the arrival of my baby boy Derin.
+September 2015 marked another new beginning for our with the arrival of our baby boy Derin.

 I'm now a full-time mum and an independent designer-maker with my own studio, where I continue my explorations of materiality, light and tactility.